currentco/data-analytics/prosper-loan-data/README.md

 ## Key Insights for Presentation

-For the presentation, I focus on the process of data exploration and it's different stages.
-I start by introducing single variables and combining them with other categorical and numerical variables, followed by investigating and thoroughly plotting the relationships of selected variables.
-I will be using a multitude of different plots and coloring as appropriate.
+For the presentation, I focused on the process of data exploration and it's different stages.
+I started by introducing single variables and combining them with other categorical and numerical variables, followed by investigating and thoroughly plotting the relationships of selected variables.
+I also used a multitude of different plots and coloring as appropriate.